Q. How can I find out if John is coming to a place near me this year?

 Q: How can I see John if I can’t get to a meeting?
 Are there other alternatives to receive healing prayers?

-We always encourage people to try to come to a meeting where there is an increased atmosphere of faith and expectation, and many people come from long distances, even from overseas, to attend our meetings.
+We always encourage people to try to come to a Healing Meeting where there is an increased atmosphere of faith & expectation that has been built through the prayer, fasting and worship that has taken place in the lead up to the meetings.
+Many people come from long distances, even from overseas, to attend our meetings.
+Combined desperate faith of many people attending our meetings creates a powerful atmosphere for miracles that can benefit and uplift those whose faith may not be as strong.
+Also, you will receive a more focused prayer for healing if you are standing in front of us, where we may be able to discern promptings from the Holy Spirit about how to pray for your condition, than we have time for with the hundreds of emailed prayer requests we receive each day.
 However, if this is not possible, perhaps a friend could come to the meeting for you and ask John to pray with them.
 You can also send in your prayer request to us via the Contact page.
 Alternatively, there are many churches and ministries around the world that are praying for the sick in Jesus’ name and we encourage you to seek them out for hands on prayer.

 Q: Can you help us with directions to the meetings?

-Unfortunately, we can’t, as our support team is small and is unable to field that many enquiries.
+Unfortunately, we don’t have time to field that many enquiries.
 The best thing to do is either ring the church that is hosting the meeting, or search the internet for more details.

 Q: Is there a chance to catch up with John during the week when he doesn’t have meetings?